ADI-0519/5CCSAKNE-CW2/docs/completion_analysis.md

 # Completion Analysis

-This document describes the current completion/enrichment stage in the pipeline and the remaining graph-quality gaps after the latest validated run.
+This document describes the current completion/enrichment stage in the pipeline and the main areas where the graph has been strengthened after the latest validated run.

 Project scope: